loveencounterflow/intershop/documentation/no-more-fdws-ftw.md

 reset role;
 ```

 And that's it!
-A simple `create view x as ( select linenr, line from read_file_lines( 'path' );`
+A simple `create view x as ( select linenr, line from
-and all ready you are already.
+read_file_lines( 'path' );` and you are good to go.

-The best of this is what the above straight-forward 9 LOC, 0.3k chrs
+The best of the `plpython3u` solution is the reduction in perceived complexity:
-replace—it's these rather convoluted and annoyingly complex ~60 lines, > 2k
-chrs:
+the above straightforward 9 LOC can functionally replace the below annoyingly
+complex 60 LOC, where I struggle to write dynamic SQL, have to run in circles to
+satisfy PostGreSQL's auth/privileges system, and do lots and lots of stuff to
+avoid tripping up SQL identifier syntax rules:

 ```
 drop function if exists _create_file_fdw( text ) cascade;